buuug7/notes/css/basic.md

 Probably because, of all positioning properties there are, it is the one that most influences its surroundings.

-In other words, applying a float not only modifies the element it's applied upon **but also alter its ancestors,siblings,descendants,and following elements.**
+In other words, applying a float not only modifies the element it's applied upon **but also alter its ancestors, siblings, descendants, and following elements.**

 `float` can only have one of these 3 values: